biogeeker/atac_analysis/scripts/README.md

 ```

-The sixth step is to annotate peaks and enrich motifs
+The sixth step is to annotate peaks and enrich motifs:
 ```
 # Use R ChIPseeker for annotating peaks